iAmGiG/CompilerLearning/Release/buildReadME.md

 ./build.sh
 ```

+1. A function command_exists to check if a given command is available in the system's PATH.
+2. Checks for the existence of flex (and bison if you uncomment the relevant sections), providing instructions for installation if these are not found.
+3. Proceeds with the compilation process only if all necessary tools are present.

-This script generates an executable named scanner (or another name if you've customized the script).
+**Note** This script generates an executable named scanner (or another name if you've customized the script).

 ### Running the Scanner